-I journeyed to Kazakhstan to report on an International Space Station launches: Expedition 56 and Expedition 58.
-Other fun things I’ve done include documenting my mission on a “Mars” base for two weeks, attended three space shuttle launches (like this one), and talked to astronauts about how to prepare for spaceflight.
-And every day, I chase breaking news to help my clients explain the latest in space exploration.
+Recently, I journeyed to Kazakhstan to report on an International Space Station launches: Expedition 56 and Expedition 58.
+Other fun things I’ve done include documenting my mission on a “Mars” base for two weeks, attending three space shuttle launches (like this one), and talking to astronauts about how to prepare for spaceflight.
+And every day, I chase breaking news to help my clients explain and understand the latest in space exploration.

-I am fluent in English, and speak three other languages that I can use for multilingual press conferences: French (C1/advanced), Spanish (B2/high intermediate) and Russian (B1/low intermediate).
+I am fluent in English, and am comfortable in three other languages that I have used for multilingual press conferences: French, Spanish and Russian.

 - 13 Things ‘Star Trek’ Gets Right (and Wrong) About Space Tech